 1. The garage door dilemma

 That said, improving the look of your garage doors in general could add a lot to a house too.
 Plain doors that were once only flat have morphed into ones with much more detail and better design overall.
 For several thousand dollars, this upgrade can add a lot to the front of a house.
-Look for carriage style, paneled, shaker details etc. All of these are way more interesting than the old “chocolate bar design” (lots of little equal sized panels in one large slab).
+Look for carriage style, panelled, shaker details etc. All of these are way more interesting than the old “chocolate bar design” (lots of little equal-sized panels in one large slab).

 2. Add lighting

 Nothing will improve the ambiance of a house better than a variety of lighting options.
-Obviously this is only visible at night but it can change the entire feel of your property.
+Obviously, this is only visible at night but it can change the entire feel of your property.
 Add soffit lights to highlight the architecture of the house, ground lights to accent trees or high bushes and porch lights to create a welcome glow near the front door.

 Don’t forget about adding light near your house’s number sign.
 This is important to guests and visitors.
 Don’t misunderstand this as an opportunity to add a fully lit number sign that looks like the electronic stock exchange board.
 This is not what I mean and it is not very welcoming despite its good function.